DaiTran2210/Global-Superstore-Analysis-Power-BI-/README.md

 2. Popular customers are "Consumer" and "Corporate" accounted for a total of : ~ **82%**.

+3. Standard class is common shipping method.

+4. United state is the country with the largest number of orders.

-3. Profit and Sales tend to reach Max at the end of the year (**Q4**) and Min at the beginning of the year (**Q1**).
+5. Profit and Sales tend to reach Max at the end of the year (**Q4**) and Min at the beginning of the year (**Q1**).

-4. Our popular customers according to Market are: APAC, LATAM, EU, US, EMEA and AVG, the size of the cart is: APAC > EU > US > LATAM > AFRICA, respectively.
+6. Our popular customers according to Market are: APAC, LATAM, EU, US, EMEA and AVG, the size of the cart is: APAC > EU > US > LATAM > AFRICA, respectively.

-5. Our popular customers by Region are : Central EU, EMEA, Africa, OCEANIA APAC, WEST US.
+7. Our popular customers by Region are : Central EU, EMEA, Africa, OCEANIA APAC, WEST US.

-6. **Office Supplies** is the category mainly ordered by customers.
+8. **Office Supplies** is the category mainly ordered by customers.

-7. According to profit,
+9. According to profit,
 * Technology is the most profitable category.
 * Consumer is the most profitable segment.
 → **APAC** is the market where we have the highest profit ~ 0.44M and **Central EU** is the Market region with the highest profit.

+## V. Recommendations
+**Market expansion strategy and key products**

+1, If we have large capital, we can focus on developing **APAC, US, EU, LATAM** regions, more specifically Market regions: **Central + North EU, APAC, West + East US, North LATAM**.
+* Note: the APAC market needs the most focus.
+* The main category is: Technology + office supplies.
+* Main sub-category are: Binders, Storage, Art, Paper, Chairs, Phones and Accessories.
+* Segment to be targeted is: Consumer + Corporate.

+2, If we have limited capital, we need to pay attention to the ROS index, now there are 2 markets that need to spend a little capital but bring high profits: **Canada and Africa**.
+* Note: the Canadian market needs the most focus.
+* Main products are: Technology + office supplies.
+* Main sub-category are: Art, Binders, Storge.
+* Segment to be targeted is: Consumer + Corporate + Home office.